 ...
 Siquidem felicis recordationis Adriano Papae praedecessore nostro, post promotionem suam ad summi Apostolatus apicem, brevi dierum numero vitae suae tempora consumante, post exhibita eidem in solempnibus exequiis debita humanitatis obsequia, nos et fratres nostri in episcopali palatio Viterbiensi convenimus, electioni substituendi Pontificis, iuxta necessitatis instantiam et fervens nostrum desiderium vacaturi; et licet diebus aliquibus per importunitatem Viterbiensium civium tractatui electionis instantis nec dare possemus initium; postquam tamen illi vacare potuimus, astitit, ut credulitas devota supponit, sapientiae Spiritus, ex more a nobis et fratribus ipsis suppliciter invocatus, et prima die de ipsorum fratrum concordi voto, parique concordia processit de nobis, tunc episcopo Tusculano, impraemeditatis et insciis, ad Petri Cathedram electio canonica, communis et concors....

 In order to calm the uproar the Cardinals sent a delegation to the crowd to read them a clear statement from the Cardinals as to the points at issue.
 They sent three members of the Order of Preachers: the Archbishop of Corinth, the Master General of the Dominicans, and the Procurator General.
 It is odd and no doubt significant that three Dominicans were chosen.
 Were they the most reliable or the most acceptable to the mob?
 Or were they among the agitators who needed to be disciplined, by being made to repudiate their own complaints?

 Once the trouble had been settled, though, and the Conclave had begun, the election was completed on the first day.
 Of the eleven surviving cardinals, ten came to an agreement on the eleventh.
-The Dominican cardinal, Peter of Lisbon was elected, and chose to be called John XXI (even though there had been no John XX).
+Cardinal, Peter of Lisbon was elected, and chose to be called John XXI (even though there had been no John XX).
 John XXI (XX) was crowned in the Cathedral of St. Lorenzo in Viterbo on September 20, 1276, by Cardinal Giovanni Gaetano Orsini, the Cardinal Protodeacon.